New York Resources

-*Center for Public Health and Tobacco Policy
+*Public Health and Tobacco Policy Center

 A resource for local, state and national organizations working to counteract tobacco product sales and marketing at the point of sale, this website contains information about industry marketing strategies, evidence-based policy options and advocacy materials.